What do you and God believe?

 Marriage and Family

 Marriage is a covenantal relationship between a man and a woman and provides the foundation for a family.
-The male and female genders are established at birth, and identity is determined by biology.
+The male and female genders are established at conception, and identity is determined by biology.
 Sex is a gift from God to be practiced only in marriage.
 From conception, children are living human beings with eternal souls given in entrusted blessing from the Lord to be raised in godliness.
 Through consistent lifestyle example and loving discipline, parents are to raise children in biblical truth, and children are to honor and obey their parents.
 The church is accountable to God for sharing love with all people without participating in or supporting any variance from biblical marriage, gender identity, life, and familial structure.

 The Bible celebrates the highest form of gender value displayed by God’s special creation of males and females, both displaying His image.
 Gender biologically and spiritually defines God’s design and purpose for individuals.
 Men and women share equal ability, capacity, and potential and are held accountable for unique responsibilities by God.
 Namely, men are expected by God to reflect Christ’s leadership and love for the church as the head of the family, and women reflect the submission of the church to Christ through love and leadership.